 The cruise also makes a final stop at Georgetown, Grand Cayman — the seaside city known for its plentiful stingrays!
 Coast through stunning turquoise waters until you reach the sandbars called home to more stingrays than I could ever count.
 You can swim with them, hold them and even give them kisses.

-On Board Holland America’s Veendam
+Travel to Cuba on Board Holland America’s Veendam

 Even at sea, you’ll get a taste of Cuban culture before you even step foot on land; listen in on informative talks for every port, which cover everything from what to expect of your destinations to Cuban slang lessons to nightly story-times that tell of Cuban tales and history.
 Not only are Cuban-inspired dishes expertly executed and served daily, but there are also near-daily cooking demonstrations that demonstrate how to cook the chef’s Cuban cuisine yourself.